jobrogi/GhillieStudios/public/Docs/GlideCam/GlideCam---Docs.md

 | Reset Orientation    | R                   |
 | Zoom                 | Mouse Scroll Wheel  |
 | Drag Pan (RTS-style) | Right Mouse Drag    |

-All input actions can be customized through the `IMC_GlideCamControls` mapping context.

-## Key Features

-- ✅ Smooth glide-based camera movement
-- ✅ Zooming and rotation with inertia
-- ✅ RTS-style mouse drag panning
-- ✅ Blueprint-only system — no C++ required
-- ✅ Fully modular and easy to integrate
-- ✅ Enhanced Input support out-of-the-box

-## Components

-- `BP_GlideCamPawn`: Main camera controller Blueprint.
-- `IMC_GlideCamControls`: Input Mapping Context.
-- `IA_*`: Input Actions for movement, rotation, etc.

-## Notes

-- ⚠️ **Requires Enhanced Input plugin** — this must be enabled in your project.
-- You can expose camera speed, damping, and other settings via Blueprint variables.
-- Snapping angle and zoom limits can be customized in the editor.

 <div style="margin-top: 2rem;"></div>